Sabir222/express-typescript-backend/README.md

 # First step : Express + typescript setup.

-- Create your project repository on github..
+- Create your project repository on github.
 - clone your repo and cd to it.
 - Run `npm init -y`.